Google's new photo technology is creepy as hell – and seriously problematic

 Which is to say that Google is running every photo you give it through some very specific machine learning algorithms and identifying very specific details about your life, like the fact that you like to travel around the world with a specific orange backpack, for example.

-Fortunately, Google at least acknowledges that this could be problematic if, say, you are transgender and Google's algorithm decides that it wants to create a collection featuring pre-transition photos.
+Fortunately, Google at least acknowledges that this could be problematic if, say, you are transgender and Google's algorithm decides that it wants to create a collection featuring photos of you that include those that don't align with your gender identity.
 Google understands that this could be painful for you, so you totally have the option of removing the offending photo from collections going forward.
 Or, you can tell it to remove any photos taken on a specific date that might be painful, like the day a loved one died.

 All of which is better than not having that option at all, but the onus is still on you, the user, which is always, always the case.
 What's a little bit of pain for some to endure when Google has new features to roll out that no-one was even asking for?